 At least 1.7 million perished in this hell on earth.

-In this television programme made in 1979, Australian journalist John Pilger reported on what he found in Cambodian in the months following the Vietnamese invasion.
+In a television programme made in 1979, Australian journalist John Pilger reported on what he found in Cambodian in the months following the Vietnamese invasion.
 Watch Year Zero: The Silent Death Of Cambodia on Vimeo.

 After an international relief effort Cambodia was left to attempt to struggle back on to its own feet.
 The West viewed Vietnam as the aggressor and the Khmer Rouge as Cambodia's legitimate government.
 The former Soviet Union and its allies gave some assistance, but even this dried up in the late 1980s and early 1990s as communism collapsed in the USSR and Eastern Europe.
 It was not until after the signing of the Paris Peace Agreement in 1991 that large-scale international development assistance and some business investment began.
 Only in 1993 was the repatriation of 360,000 Cambodian refugees in Thailand completed.